Search room user guide

 Obtaining and using documents

-Documents held by the BT Archives are in most cases unique and irreplaceable.
+The documents we keep are in most cases unique and irreplaceable.
 To ensure their survival for future researchers please observe the following guidelines:

 - A non-smoking policy applies to the building